uakotaobi/miscellany/robotics/pros-hello-world/README.md

     ```
     prosv5 conduct new .
     ```
-    This created a full-blown PROS "Hello World" programmin environment with about 800-900 different files, and then compiled the whole thing.
+    This created a full-blown PROS "Hello World" programming environment with about 800-900 different files, and then compiled the whole thing.
 4. I versioned the .gitignore first (because most of the files from the previous step are automatically-generated and never change.)
 After committing that, I versioned the rest of the